 - Social share buttons: it should be placed close to product images, away from the buying area.
 Up to 20% of customers engage after purchase to express their affinity for a brand or product.

-Section 2 – Core product details & buying area, top right of page
+Section 2 – Core product details & buying area, top right of the page

 - Product pricing: RRP, sale price and savings.
 Use percentage savings where possible.
 Studies have shown the power of percentage savings as a motivation to purchase.